trailofbits/empirehacking.nyc/about.md

 ### Host a Meetup

-[Contact us](empirehacking@trailofbits.com) if you're interested in hosting a meetup.
+[Contact us](mailto:empirehacking@trailofbits.com) if you're interested in hosting a meetup.
 Hosts can pitch their company at the start of the meetup, are listed on our [sponsors](https://www.meetup.com/Empire-Hacking/sponsors/) page, and receive a [framed print](https://www.instagram.com/p/BIaUEJ5Alij/) of our logo as a thank you.

 We recommend your space have the following for a successful meetup:

 * Availability from 5:30 to 8:30pm on the day of the meetup
 * Able to comfortably fit around 65 attendees in a quiet space
 * Access to a projector for presentations
-* Able to serve beer and food
+* Able to serve drinks and food
 * Close to the subway in Manhattan or Brooklyn
 * Sound system (mics and speakers) not required, but appreciated